quintus-sertorius-blue/notJustMeat/index.md

 [Fill out the form and help us build a common knowledge](https://t.co/WLsZBFpedB?amp=1).
 All the data will be kept anonymous.

 **DISCLAIMER: we are not anti-meat.
 Actually we are very PRO-meat.
-We are anti-idiocy.**
+We are anti dogmatism and metaphysics passed off as "Science".**

 ## General Issues